Premier in UK: Cautions politicians to stay out of CI matters

 The Premier’s office described those talks as “cordial and useful.”

-In a media statement on Friday (26 April) the Premier tackled the issue of UK intervention while speaking at the Cayman Islands All Party Parliamentary group dinner on Wednesday (24 April) night in the House of Lords.
+A media statement on Friday (26 April) said the Premier tackled the issue of UK intervention while speaking at the Cayman Islands All Party Parliamentary group dinner on Wednesday (24 April) night in the House of Lords.

 The Premier, in his media statement, said: “I included in my message a note of warning of the consequences of a UK Parliament; 4500 miles from the Cayman Islands interfering in local matters that are not only devolved, but in circumstances where they have no real understanding of local people and local affairs.”